-The release of Visual Studio 2019 for Mac version 8.4.4 includes numerous developments in the color representation of icons and warning and error status messages.
 The new appearance is easy to spot, and the new color palette is highly noticeable.
 Let me explain why these changes were necessary and what exactly was changed.

 Currently, more than 1 billion people experience some form of disability.
 People must live with various types of obstacles – mobility, cognitive, neural, speech, and hearing.
 But let’s talk about our visual accessibility enhancements and what you can experience in the most recent versions of Visual Studio for Mac.